Want to play songs that will make you the life of the party? Here are ten easy piano songs you can start learning today, even as a beginner player!

-And topping the list of our 10 easy piano songs is John Lennon’s “Imagine”.
+And finishing our list of our 10 easy piano songs is John Lennon’s “Imagine”.

 It’s a classic and an instant conversation starter.
 It’s also not meant to be played fast, so beginners will sound great even when they’re practicing slowly.

 This song is also entirely in C major, which means you don’t have to worry about black keys.

 The C major root triad, which makes up most of this song, is a very comfortable beginner chord to play.
 But it’s also not boring.